Introduction

 Conducting Risk Assessments and Management

 However, it is concerning that only 22% of businesses and 19% of charities have established a formal incident response plan.
-This gap in preparedness can be effectively addressed through regular risk assessments, highlighting the critical need for entities to develop such plans to enhance their readiness for potential incidents.
+This gap in preparedness can be effectively addressed through , highlighting the critical need for entities to develop such plans to enhance their readiness for potential incidents.
 Furthermore, 41% of businesses sought external security information in the past year, reflecting a growing acknowledgment of the necessity for structured risk management.

 Communication Skills for Cybersecurity Managers